prenagha/page-monitor/README.md

 If changed then notify on iPhone or iPad via [Pushcut](https://www.pushcut.io)

-Schedule script to run on Mac as a `launchd` -
+Schedule script to run on Mac via `launchd` -
 I use [LaunchControl](https://www.soma-zone.com/LaunchControl/)
 app to do this.